 Senior loss adjusters or managers earn around £60,000 or more.

-There may also be benefits such as bonuses, cheap mortgages and insurance, a pension scheme and a company car.
+There may also be benefits such as bonuses, cheap mortgages and insurance, a pension scheme and a company car or allowance.

 - You would work from an office, or possibly from home.
 You would spend much of the day making visits and attending meetings.